emichael/dslabs/labs/lab3-paxos/README.md

   long as it is not preempted by another server and can communicate with a quorum, that value is eventually decided in that slot.
-* Your implementation should make use of the `atmostonce` package as in previous labs.
+* Your implementation should make use of the `atmostonce` package as in previous labs; it should be able to handle duplicates of the same `Command` in the Paxos log.
+(Though you might want to try to keep them out as a performance optimization.)
-* In order to implement log compaction properly, you might need to adjust the way your `AMOApplication` works.
-Remember, clients only have one outstanding `Request` at a time.
 * Your implementation needs to be able to handle "holes" in the Paxos log.
-That is, at certain points, a server might see agreement being reached on a slot but not previous slots.
+That is, when completing the first phase of Paxos, a server might see previously accepted values for a slot but not previous slots.
 Your implementation should still make progress in this case.
 * Figure out the minimum number of messages Paxos should use when reaching agreement in non-failure cases and make your implementation use that minimum.
 * The search tests in this lab are rather minimal because the state space for most implementations of Paxos explodes quickly.
 You should take their passing with a grain of salt.
-* You'll want to use the fact that the `Address` interface extends `Comparable<Address>`.
+* You'll want to use the fact that the `Address` interface extends `Comparable<Address>` to implement ballots.
+* One benefit of colocating all PMMC roles in the `PaxosServer` is that your "acceptor" knows both the accepted and decided values; you need not ever store more than one value for each slot on each node.
+You can then include both the accepted and decided values in P1B messages, speeding up the leader election process.
+* You might find the `Multimap` classes from Guava useful for storing P2B messages for each slot.